Kansas Corn's Seed to STEM Program

-The soils unit contains one lessons that focuses on the importance of soil in corn production.
+The soils unit contains one lesson that focuses on the importance of soil in corn production.

 The water unit contains one lesson that focuses on the importance of water quantity and quality.

 Make Learning Fun

-Investing in teachers is a priority therefore the Kansas Corn Commission is committed to providing materials and training to help teachers excel in the classroom.
+Investing in teachers is a priority for the Kansas Corn Commission.
+We are committed to providing materials and training to help teachers excel in the classroom.
 Teachers who use the Seed to STEM labs in the classroom can request supplies.
 Corn seed, corn mash and funding for ethanol plant tours are among the resources you can request.
 Teachers who seek to expand their knowledge and skill of teaching are encouraged to seek out a training opportunity.